 The spectacular scenery of the Yorkshire Dales is a direct result of the area's unique geology - predominantly carboniferous limestone (including Great Scar Limestone and the "Yoredale Series" of layered limestones interspersed with shales and sandstones), capped on the higher fells by Millstone Grit.

-Because much of the Yorkshire Dales is limestone country, there are many caves and potholes in the area.
-[N.B.
-Please click here for more information about caving and potholing in the Yorkshire Dales.]
-There are also many spectacular limestone features on the surface, including cliffs and gorges such as Malham Cove and Gordale Scar near Malham, and limestone pavements.
-The layered structure of the Yoredale Series in particular is conducive to the formation of fine waterfalls such as Hardraw Force and Aysgarth Falls in Wensleydale etc.
+There are also many spectacular karstic limestone features on the surface, including cliffs and gorges such as Malham Cove and Gordale Scar near Malham, as well as limestone pavements (which were formed by the scouring action of glaciers on the bedrock).
+The layered structure of the Yoredale Series in particular is conducive to the formation of fine waterfalls such as Hardraw Force and Aysgarth Falls in Wensleydale (along with many others).

 Other kinds of limestone features found in the dales include reef knolls (conically shaped and fossil rich hills which formed as coral atols in the shallow waters of an ancient prehistoric sea).
-Fine examples of these kinds of reef knolls (which generally run along the southern edge of the Craven Fault) can be found on Scosthrop Moor above Settle, in the southern part of Malhamdale and perhaps most famously at the Cracoe Reef Knolls (which lie between the villages of Rylstone and Cracoe and Burnsall in lower Wharfedale).
+Fine examples of these kinds of reef knolls (which generally run along the southern edges of the Craven Fault) can be found on Scosthrop Moor above Settle, in the southern part of Malhamdale and perhaps most famously at the Cracoe Reef Knolls (which lie between the villages of Rylstone and Cracoe and Burnsall in Lower Wharfedale).

 Today the miners have all gone, but limestone and other types of rock present in the dales are sought after by the construction industry, - and despite the environmental damage incurred by open cast extraction there are actually several large scale quarries operating even within the boundaries of the national park.
 [N.B.
 Please click here for more information about quarrying in the Yorkshire Dales.]